 - Having pernicious anemia, a disorder of the red blood cells, can also increase the risk.

 With carcinoid cancer and NETs being relatively rare diseases, not many people are aware of them or their symptoms.
 This November, you can make a difference just by spreading the word about carcinoid tumors or wearing an awareness ribbon.
 The ribbon design for Carcinoid Cancer Awareness Month is zebra striped, which is sure to start some conversations!
 That’s the perfect time to spread the word to others.

 You can spread awareness year round with an awareness ribbon for each type of cancer.
 Check out our ribbon guide to see what awareness campaign is coming up next!

 Donate A Car To Benefit Local Children

 This November, you can give back to your community by making a car donation to Wheels For Wishes, benefiting Make-A-Wish.
 The proceeds from auctioning or recycling your vehicle will be given to your local chapter of Make-A-Wish to help them grant more wishes in the coming year.
-Carcinoid tumors and other NETs rarely occur in children, but your donation will help Make-A-Wish reach kids facing other life threatening medical conditions including other types of cancer.
+Carcinoid tumors and other NETs rarely occur in children, but your donation will help Make-A-Wish reach kids facing other critical illnesses including other types of cancer.

 Donating a car is easy.
 Just give us a call at 1-877-431-9474 or fill out an online donation form.
 We take care of all the details so you don’t have to worry about a thing!